grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after having been passed through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy cotton rag.

 [//]: # (very late night: night 3, run to Stilt City) Hours passed.
-Hemi and Bastian would try to start conversations with with each other, instinctively knowing that talking was a way to keep alert.
+Hemi and Bastian would try to start conversations with each other, instinctively knowing that talking was a way to keep alert.
 But the thick atmosphere, red lighting, and the grinding drone of the motors continually dropped down over their conversations, stifling like a fire blanket.
 And precisely every 15 minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.

 At some point Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking --- for the moment.
 Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into since it would need to be blown out at some point.